Michael Caputo (American football): Professional career

-Caputo is trained at Fischer Sports Institute in Phoenix, Arizona for the NFL Combine in February and Wisconsin's Pro Day in March, ultimately in preparation for the 2016 NFL draft.
+Caputo trained at Fischer Sports Institute in Phoenix, Arizona for the NFL Combine in February and Wisconsin's Pro Day in March, ultimately in preparation for the 2016 NFL draft.
 Caputo did not receive an invite to the NFL Combine and worked out at Wisconsin's Pro Day on March 9, 2016.

+New Orleans Saints

+After going unselected in the 2016 NFL draft, Caputo signed with the New Orleans Saints as an undrafted free agent on May 1, 2016.
+He was released by New Orleans on May 16.

+Los Angeles Rams

-He was signed by the Los Angeles Rams on August 15, 2016.
-On August 30, 2016, Caputo was released by the Rams.
+Caputo was signed by the Los Angeles Rams on August 15, 2016.
+On August 30, Caputo was released by the Rams.